rocwind/react-native-webview-comlink/README.md

 ```
 import { WebView } from 'react-native-webview';
-import { withJavascriptInterface } from 'react-native-webview-comlink';
+import { withJavascriptInterface, Remote } from 'react-native-webview-comlink';
 // it's not necessary but recommended to put the interface definition at some common
 // place to share it between native and web projects if you use TypeScript
 import { MyJSInterface } from './common/types';